-- Be listed with the testing agency as the point of contact for the school - Set up accounts with each testing agency - Work with the principal to create the school's testing schedule - Ensure all testing information is submitted on time - Work closely with the CTAE Department to answer any questions about ordering, student information and/or test verification
+The Test Coordinator shall be listed with the testing agency as the point of contact for the school, set up accounts with each testing agency, work with the principal to create the school's testing schedule for April, ensure all testing information is submitted on time, and work closely with the CTAE Department to answer any questions about ordering, student information and/or test verification.
+The coordinator should also be responsible for adhering to the dates on the calendar below.